Quasitoposes as elementary quotient completions: Preliminary definitions on doctrines and completions

 A proof of the following proposition is in \cite{TTT}. \begin{prp} If the doctrine $P$ is a tripos then $\X{P}$ is a tripos, too. \end{prp}

-Elementary doctrines are the cloven Eq-fibrations of \cite{JacobsB:catltt} and, as explained in \loccit, there is a deductive calculus associated to those which is that of the $\mathord\wedge\mathord=$-fragment over type theory with just a unit type and a binary product type constructor.
+Elementary doctrines are the cloven Eq-fibrations of \cite{JacobsB:catltt} and, as explained in \loccit\ and \cite{Maietti-Rosolini16}, there is a deductive calculus associated to them which is that of the $\mathord\wedge\mathord=$-fragment over type theory with just a unit type and a binary product type constructor.
 To fix notation, we will use the following.

 \begin{Notation} Let $P:\ct{C}\op\ftr\ISL$ be elementary.
 Write

 in place of

 and call such an expression sequent.
 Note that, in line with \loccit, $\delta_A$ in $P(A\times A)$ will be written as $a:A,a':A\mid a\eq{A}a'$.
 Also write $a:A\mid\alpha\dashv\vdash\beta$ to abbreviate $a:A\mid\alpha\vdash\beta$ and $a:A\mid\beta\vdash\alpha$.
 Say that $\alpha$ in $P(A)$ is true over $A$ if $\tt_A\le \alpha$.
 An element of $P(1)$ will be called sentence.
 An arrow $r:1\to A$ will be called constant (of type $A$) and for $\alpha$ in $P(A)$ we write $\alpha(r)$ in place of $\fp{r}(\alpha)$.
 If $P$ is existential and $a:A,x:X\mid \phi$,\ie $\phi$ is in $P(A\times X)$, write $a:A\mid \exists_{x:X}\phi$ in place of $\D_{\pr_1}\phi$ in $P(A)$.
 Similarly when $P$ is first order, for $\alpha,\beta$ in $P(A)$ and $\phi$ in $P(A\times X)$ write $a:A\mid \alpha\lor\beta$ and $a:A\mid \alpha\imply \beta$ and $a:A\mid \forall_{x:X}\phi$ in place of $\alpha\lor\beta$ and $\alpha\rightarrow\beta$ and $\B_{\pr_1}\phi$ in $P(A)$.
 If $P$ is a tripos write $a:A,U:\pow{A}\mid a\in_AU$ in place of $\in_A$ in $P(A\times \pow{A})$. \end{Notation}